-- Loosen up.
-Almost everyone can benefit from stretching the soft tissues - the muscles, ligaments and tendons - in and around the spine.
-Your back is designed for movement, and if your motion is limited it can make your back pain worse.
-If you suffer from chronic back pain, you may find it takes weeks or months of stretching to loosen up your spine and soft tissues, but you will find that meaningful and sustained pain relief will follow the increase in motion.
+- Stretch and loosen up.
+Almost everyone can benefit from stretching the soft tissues (the muscles, ligaments, and tendons) in and around the spine.
+Your back is designed for movement, and if your motion is limited because you are in pain, it can make your back pain worse.

-- Imagine yourself to a better place.
-Guided imagery allows you to hear and internalize therapeutic suggestions that help you feel better.
+- Imagine yourself in a better place.
+This form of meditation, called guided imagery, involves hearing and internalizing therapeutic suggestions to help you feel better and devalue pain signals.
 In one study of 28 women with osteoarthritis pain, half of the women listened to a 10- to 15-minute recorded script twice daily that guided them through muscle relaxation techniques.
-On average, women in the guided imagery group reported that their pain eased by 18% and that their mobility improved by 13%; vs. those in the control group who experienced a 16% worsening of pain and a 2% decrease in mobility.
-Guided imagery can be learned with a practitioner or on your own using audiotapes or CDs.
+Women in the guided imagery group showed statistically significant improvements in their pain levels and mobility within 12 weeks, versus women in the control group who did not see any improvements.6 Guided imagery can be learned with a practitioner or on your own using online videos, phone apps, or CDs.

 - Get enough restorative sleep.
-Getting enough sleep is critical to managing the pain and healing, so it's important to employ a variety of sleep aids to help you get a healthy amount of sleep.
-Regular exercise that physically exhausts the body is the best way to promote deep sleep.
+Getting enough sleep is critical to managing pain and promoting healing, so it's important to employ a variety of sleep aids to help get a healthy amount of sleep.
+Regular exercise that physically exhausts the body helps promote deep sleep.
 Visualization, meditation, and other psychological techniques can also help you get to sleep and stay asleep.
-And don’t forget the power of naps.